Carnivore Diet Grocery List | 10 Foods

 When you’re on a plant-based or a regular meat diet, you’ll consume lots of fruits and vegetables with high water content.

-When you’re on a carnivore diet, the number of foods you take that have water is limited, so you have to supplement that with actual water.
+When you’re on a carnivore diet, the number of foods you take that have water is limited, so you must supplement that with actual water.

 Which Foods Can’t You Take While On the Carnivore Diet?

-When you’re sticking to a zero-carb carnivore diet, then the list of the foods you’re not allowed to take is more than what you can take.
+When you’re sticking to a zero-carb carnivore diet, the list of the foods you’re not allowed to take is more than what you can carry.

 It’s easy to get confused about what you can or can’t take when on a diet.
 However, these are common mistakes that can be avoided.